 What is a "Tree Structure"?

+So, what is a tree structure?
 Most websites have a home page with a menu, which has sections and subsections.

 The tree structure is the sitemap for your website that shows how pages are organized.
 You should build your website structure according to your website’s goals.